chungderson/PUBLIC-overnight-drift/README.md

 Attributions: [New York Fed Research, Boyarchenko et al.](https://www.newyorkfed.org/medialibrary/media/research/staff_reports/sr917.pdf)

-I made thorough use of Windsurf, Cursor AI, Claude 3.7 Sonnet, ChatGPT, and all the other vibecoding tools.
+I made thorough use of Windsurf, Cursor AI, Claude 3.7 Sonnet, ChatGPT, and all the other vibecoding tools, since I'm a shitty coder.
 Details at bottom of the page.

 # Setting it up
 ps. you'll need to create an alpaca markets api key (it's free, and surprisingly simple to do...) and then create a config.json file that looks like: